sxs-collaboration/spectre/docs/Tutorials/CCE.md

   have the time value followed by the real and imaginary parts of the complex modes in m-varies-fastest order.

-Once you have the volume data output file from a successful CCE run, you can confirm the integrity of the h5 file and its contents by running
+Once you have the reduction data output file from a successful CCE run, you can confirm the integrity of the h5 file and its contents by running
 ```
-h5ls CharacteristicExtractVolumeData0.h5
+h5ls CharacteristicExtractReductionData.h5/Cce.dir
 ```

-For the volume file produced by a successful run, the output of the `h5ls` should resemble
+For the reduction file produced by a successful run, the output of the `h5ls` should resemble
 ```
 EthInertialRetardedTime.dat Dataset {3995/Inf, 163}